GeoffOminde/Smart-Sanitation-Management-Platform/README.md

 ### Environment Setup

 The application runs entirely in the browser with mock data.
-No additional environment variables or backend setup is required for development.

 ## 🎛 Dashboard Modules